myrojoylee/note-worthy-editor/README.md

 ## Installation:

 - This is a [Node.js](https://nodejs.org/en) application.
-It is recommended to use at least v16 (up to v18) for this app to run correctly.
+This app should be able to run on v18+.

 Please type the following in the terminal of your project's root directory to begin: